 - Eligible to receive monthly Social Security or RRB (Railroad Retirement Board) benefits

-GoMedigap does not offer Medicare insurance.
-To apply for Medicare Part A, you must contact Social Security by calling 1-800-772-1213 or visiting SSA.gov.
+GoMedigap does not offer Medicare plans.
+To apply for Medicare Part B, you must contact Social Security by calling 1-800-772-1213 or visiting SSA.gov.

 Nothing on this website should ever be used as a substitute for professional medical advice.
 You should always consult with your medical provider regarding diagnosis or treatment for a health condition, including decisions about the correct medication for your condition, as well as prior to undertaking any specific exercise or dietary routine.